Luke Perry Has Died Following Massive Stroke

 Riverdale star and Beverly Hills, 90210 actor Luke Perry has died, his representatives confirmed to the Associated Press.
 He was 52.

-"Actor Luke Perry, 52, passed away today after suffering a massive stroke.
-He was surrounded by his children Jack and Sophia, fiancé [sic] Wendy Madison Bauer, ex-wife Minnie Sharp, mother Ann Bennett, step-father Steve Bennett, brother Tom Perry, sister Amy Coder, and other close family and friends," Perry's publicist said in a statement to BuzzFeed News.

 Perry (whose full name was Coy Luther "Luke" Perry III) portrayed Fred Andrews, father of KJ Apa's Archie, for three seasons on The CW's Riverdale.
-The final episode of the season has yet to wrap.
+The final episode of the season just wrapped.
 Perry's final performance will be in Quentin Tarantino's upcoming film Once Upon a Time in Hollywood, where he will portray "Scotty Lancer," the character played by Wayne Maunder on the CBS western series Lancer.

 Advertisement